Complete Guide to Fats

 The smoke point is the temperature at which an oil begins to degrade, producing potentially carcinogenic compounds (acrolein, aldehydes).
 It varies considerably from one oil to another and determines its use in the kitchen.

-A simple rule: if your oil smokes in the pan, it's too hot.
+A simple rule: if your oil is smoking in the pan, it's too hot.
 Lower the heat or change the oil.
-Store omega-3 rich oils in the refrigerator to prevent oxidation.
+Keep omega-3 rich oils in the refrigerator to prevent oxidation.

 FoodCraft Tip

-The FoodCraft macronutrient calculator includes a detailed breakdown of lipids in your daily goals.
-Every recipe in the database displays its total lipid content per serving, allowing you to easily track your intake.
+The FoodCraft macronutrient calculator includes a detailed distribution of fats in your daily goals.
+Each recipe in the database displays its total fat content per serving, allowing you to easily track your intake.

 Is butter bad for your health?

-Should you avoid egg yolks because of cholesterol?
+Should I avoid egg yolks because of cholesterol?

 Similar guides